lb-lewisham/GIS-analyst-interview-task/readme.md

-Please complete the following two tasks and create a presentation.
+Please complete the following two tasks and create a 10 minute presentation.

 ## Task 1
 Using the datasets in /data, map the ratio of UPRNs to the total sum of all crimes in November 2025 for Lewisham’s wards.